Description

 These weapons were designed to give about the same range as the 12 cm/50 (4.7") guns but with a lower muzzle velocity and with less dispersion.
 In fact, partly due to the wider barrel spacing used on the mountings, these guns had only a quarter of the dispersion of the 12 cm guns.

-Components of these guns were reused during the postwar era when the light cruiser Giuseppe Garibaldi was rearmed with 135 mm/45 guns during her conversion to a missile cruiser.
+These guns were used during the postwar era when the light cruiser Giuseppe Garibaldi was rearmed with 135 mm/45 guns during her conversion to a missile cruiser.
+In 1968 Giuseppe Garibaldi had these guns replaced with prototype 135 mm/53 (5.3") guns which were being considered for arming the Audace class.
+The Italian Navy ultimately decided against these guns and the Audace class was instead armed with 127 mm/54 (5") guns.

 Gun Characteristics

-Ship Class Used On Andrea Doria and "Capitani Romani" classes
+Ship Class Used On Andrea Doria: Model 1937

 Manufacturer Ansaldo and OTO